ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system.md

 <!-- Main Topic -->
 ## What is Plot System ?
-&nbsp;&nbsp;&nbsp;&nbsp;Plot system is a BuldTheEarth Building system made for newcomer and beginner builder to try out building.<br/>
+<Text.Tab/>Plot system is a BuldTheEarth Building system made for newcomer and beginner builder to try out building.<br/>
-Builder entered  the server will have an option to build in any build site created by official builder.
+Builder entered  the server will have an option to build in any build site created by official builder.<br/><br/>
 <details><summary>What is Build Site ?</summary>

 Build site is an on-going team project in every country we're building on(ASEAN).<br/>